 I’ve written flash fictions ever since June 2015, which was when I participated in a Flash Fiction Contest on DeviantArt in preparation for the main thing which caused me to find my way to the world of flashfics: Flash Fiction Month, FFM for short.
-While I occasionally write random flash fictions, FFM stories make up most of my flash fictions.
+While I occasionally write random flash fiction, even now that I have started taking part in other month-long flash fiction challenges (namely Prose-ject and Tribble Month) FFM stories make up most of my flash fiction catalogue.

 Between FFM 2016 and FFM 2018, we had Flash Prompts, monthly flash fiction challenges to keep the rust away from the flash ficcing skills of the FFM folk.
 After FFM 2017, the duration of Flash Prompts was extended to one in two months, giving the busiest of flashers more time to join these challenges.
 However, Flash Prompts have not made a return after FFM 2018.

 You can read more about my plans for my FFM collections here.